 Exams are conducted in person.
-Details regarding specific block and course examinations can be found within the respective block/course syllabus, and prior to each examination, students will receive a communication from Educational Support Staff (Office of Academic Affairs) with information regarding the number of questions on the examination and the amount of time to complete the examination.
-NOTE: Students are required to bring their own laptop, AC adaptor, and Ethernet cable with to the examination.
-During the examination, students will be allowed one sheet of paper for notes and calculations.
+Details regarding specific block and course examinations can be found within the respective block/course syllabus, and prior to each examination, students will receive a communication from their course coordinator with information regarding the number of questions on the examination and the amount of time to complete the examination.
+NOTE: Students are required to bring their own laptop, AC adaptor, and Ethernet cable to the examination.
+During the examination, students will be provided one laminated sheet and one marker at a time for notes and calculations.

-After completion of the examination, students receive a preliminary raw score for the written exams only.
-After faculty have completed a detailed examination question analysis and all students have taken the examination, students receive a final examination score (both written and practical if a practical exam was given).
+After all students have taken the examination and faculty have completed a detailed examination question analysis, students receive a final examination score (both written and practical if a practical exam was given).
 Typically, examination results are released in Canvas within three to five working days following an examination but may take longer under certain circumstances.